katyukha/base_tags/README.md

 Consists of set of modules to add tags to standard Odoo models.

+## Project moved

+See [crnd-inc/generic-addons](https://github.com/crnd-inc/generic-addons) for last version.

+Project was moved there and renamed to `generic_tag`

+There are versions for 9-12.

+Supported last 2-3 versions.

 ## At this moment there are modules to add tags for models:

   - account.invoice model